 - It is an essential requirement that all drivers undertake and pass a local knowledge test.

-We operate a penalty point scheme for any offence or breach of condition by licensed drivers, vehicles and operators.
+We operate a Regulatory Point Scheme for any offence or breach of condition by licensed drivers, vehicles and operators.

 If a licence holder receives more than twelve penalty points within twelve months, they will be referred to a licensing panel.
 The panel may issue a warning, suspend or revoke a licence, depending on the circumstances.